Poolitzer/poolitzer.github.io/_pages/methods.md

 * title

 This is the title of the page, the big black one before the post content starts.
-In our example it's *Test*.
+In our example it's **Test**.

-* imge_url

-This can be passed if a cover image is given.
-A cover image is a image in the beginning of a post.
-No text befor it.

 * description